jito-jito/JavaScript-30/03 - CSS Variables/README.md

 #### 2.- Get DOM elements

-In JavaScript, using **query selector** for get the DOM elements in a variable.
+In JavaScript, i use **query selector** for get the DOM elements and css variables in a variable JavaScript.

     $root = document.querySelector(':root');